How to Make Cornstarch Glue

 Corn starch glue cooking in saucepan with spoon dipped to show thicknessPin

-Corn starch glue can be used for a variety of purposes.
-Here are some common applications:
+Corn starch glue can be used for a few things.

-School Projects: Corn starch glue is an ideal choice for school projects where children need a safe and non-toxic adhesive.
+School Projects: Corn starch glue works well for school projects where children need a safe and non-toxic adhesive.

-Home Repairs: It can be used for minor repairs around the house, such as fixing loose wallpaper or attaching lightweight objects to surfaces.
+Home Repairs: Use it for minor repairs around the house, such as fixing loose wallpaper or attaching lightweight objects to surfaces.

 DIY Labels and Decals: Create your own labels or decals using corn starch glue for organizing containers or decorating household items.